tdwg/bdq/tg2/_review/index.md

 | TG3         | [Biodiversity Data Quality Interest Group - Task Group 3: Data Quality Use Cases](https://github.com/tdwg/bdq/tree/master/tg3) |
 | TG4         | [Biodiversity Data Quality Interest Group - Task Group 4: Best Practices for Development of Vocabularies of Values](https://github.com/tdwg/bdq/tree/master/tg4) |

-### 6.2 Term-Actions
+### 6.2 Evaluations in Test Labels (non-normative)

-A Test label reflects its Test type, the `bdqffdq:InformationElement` the Test acts upon, and the nature of the evaluation that is being done.
-The Test type is one of `Validation`, `Issue`, `Measure` or `Amendment`.
-The term-action is the combination of the `bdqffdq:InformationElement` and the nature of the evaluation.
+A Test label in BDQ follows a convention that reflects the Test type, the `bdqffdq:InformationElement` the Test acts upon, and the nature of the evaluation that is being done.
+The Test type is one of `Validation`, `Issue`, `Measure` or `Amendment` (the Test types in bdqffdq:).
+The combination of `Information Element` and evaluation nature is called the Term-Action.
+The Term part is a word for the`Information Elements` that are the subject of the Test, and the nature of the evaluation is, but convention, a term from the table below that describes the nature of the evaluation being done in the Test.
+By covention, these elements are placed in upper case and separated by underscores in the Test label.
 For example, the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" has the type `Validation`, the `bdqffdq:InformationElement` `dwc:countryCode` and the nature of the evaluation "STANDARD".
-Following is a table of distinct values for the nature of the evaluation part of the term-action, along with a definition and a usage comment with examples.
+Following is a table of distinct values for the nature of the evaluation part of the Term-Action, along with a definition and a usage comment with examples.
+This represents a convention, and Evaluations are not a formal controlled vocabulary with a namespace (unlike the terms in bdq: and the other supporting vocablularies in BDQ).

 | Label | Comment | Example |
 | ----- | ------- | ------- |